Nanny Finding And Welcoming A New Nanny

 It sounds obvious but often overlooked!

-And like any professional position, it’s essential to create moments when the family or the nanny can bring up something that doesn’t feel right.
+Like any professional position, it’s essential to create moments when the family or the nanny can bring up something that doesn’t feel right.
 Early on, it may be a good idea to schedule a weekly moment to ask how it’s going.
-This is best kept as an informal chat rather than a sit-down and making-notes meeting.
+This is best kept as an informal chat rather than a sit-down and make-notes meeting.
 Both parties are likely to be more relaxed and open that way.

 Addressing problems early on and adapting is a far better solution than letting things build up.
 So do try to create an environment where the nanny and the family can give feedback without fear of a frosty reception!